 I’m pretty sure that every other missionary story I’ve ever read was about missionaries serving the lost.
-The Mohn family on the other hand went to Ukraine to be missionaries teaching at a school (Kyiv Christian Academy) for missionary kids.
-This means, they were in Ukraine serving missionaries by teaching their kids.
+The Mohn family, on the other hand, went to Ukraine to be missionaries teaching at a school (Kyiv Christian Academy) for missionary kids.
+This means they were in Ukraine serving missionaries by teaching their kids.
 This is something I’ve never really thought about.
 Missionaries serving in foreign countries need more than our financial support and prayers.
-They need support there on the ground as well.
+They need support on the ground as well.

 Perspective From Missionary Kids & Third Culture Kids

 Like I said, William was teaching students who were missionary and third culture kids.
 Third culture kids are kids who are born in one country but spend most of their lives in another, which gives them a very unique perspective of the world.
 These kids all came from various countries.

 One of my favorite parts of this book was interviews of some of these missionary and third culture kids.
 Their unique perspectives on life, cultures, living for God and America were thought-provoking.
 Again, this was another aspect of a missionary’s life I never really thought much about.

 You will also find interviews with the different missionary families throughout the book.
 They give great examples of how God will provide for your needs when you serve him.